ORB micropub, 28 Coniscliffe Rd, Darlington DL3, open Wed-Thurs 5pm-10pm; Fri 3pm-10.30pm; Sat 12pm-10.30pm; Sun

-For real ale fans, Number Twenty 2, 22 Coniscliffe Road takes some beating.
-“22’s” has an excellent selection of beers and wines, with a pub grub and a separate canteen area during the day.
+For real ale fans, Number Twenty 2, 22 Coniscliffe Road is long established and still has a fine selection of beers and wines, with a pub grub and a separate canteen area during the day.
 A past Darlington CAMRA’s pub of the year and town pub of the year.

-Like old slippers, 22’s is comfortable and reliable – there is a familiar roster of featured beers including Hambleton’s Bull Premium, White Boar and a stout, but up to six others change fairly regularly.
+Like old slippers, 22’s is comfortable and reliable – there is a familiar roster of featured beers including Hambleton’s Bull Premium, White Boar and a stout and up to six others change fairly regularly.
 The bar offers 20 bottled British and continental beers (including an alcohol-free range), and no spirits or silly alco-pops.
 No TVs, games machines, music, mobile phones are politely requested to be on “silent”).
 Despite or perhaps because of the restrictions, this is a relaxed place for beer and conversation.
 The pub is 20 minutes walk from the ground or five minutes by taxi.
 Open from 12pm-11pm Mon-Sat, 12pm-10.30pm Sundays.
 Click for map